Skip to main content

 Saturday, 25 October

-Today, we leave at 9 am to take a full-day coach excursion of the Salentine Peninsula.
+Today, we left at 9 am to take a full-day coach excursion of the Salentine Peninsula.

 Harbourtown of Otranto